sourcefrog/cargo-mutants/README.md

 applied, and reports mutations that hit a timeout.
 The automatic timeout is the maximum of 5 seconds, or 3x the time to run tests with no mutations.

-You can also set an explicit timout with the `--timeout` option.
+You can also set an explicit timeout with the `--timeout` option.
 In this case the timeout is also applied to tests run with no mutation.

 The timeout does not apply to `cargo check` or `cargo build`, only `cargo test`.